Programs & Services

 Sexual Assault covers a wide range of unwanted behaviors – up to but not including penetration – that are attempted or completed against a victim’s will or when a victim cannot consent because of age, disability, or the influence of alcohol or drugs.
 Sexual assault may involve actual or threatened physical force, use of weapons, coercion, intimidation, or pressure and may include:

-CASA’s Education and Outreach Services consist of the following prevention programs, Alternative Methods, Community Advocacy Program, and Strengthening Families.
-Theses programs are aim to provide prevention programs to our community and families in an effort to reduce unhealthy interpersonal behaviors.
-Strengthening Families Program is an evidenced based parenting program aimed at improving social competencies, strengthening parental bonds, reducing problem behaviors, improving family relationships and parental skills.
+CASA’s Education and Outreach Services consist of the following prevention programs: Community Advocacy Program and Strengthening Families.
+These programs all aim to provide prevention programs to our community and families in an effort to reduce unhealthy interpersonal behaviors.
+Strengthening Families Program is an evidenced-based parenting program aimed at improving social competencies, strengthening parental bonds, reducing problem behaviors, and improving family relationships and parental skills.

 Community Advocacy Program